 To give audiences a better picture of this year’s event, WCAI Faculty Director, Eric Bradlow, and WCAI Senior Fellow, Raghu Iyengar, sat down to talk about the 2017 installment of “Successful Applications of Customer Analytics.”

 What’s new this year?

-Not only will the 2017 conference feature industry experts and fresh new content, but we’ll also introduce a half day of technical workshops on Wednesday, May 10.
+Not only will the 2017 conference feature industry experts and fresh new content, but we’ll also introduce a half day of technical workshops on Wednesday, May 10; see agenda for details.
 The workshops will be located on Wharton’s campus while the “main event” will take place at The Logan Hotel in center city the following day on May 11.
 This portion of the conference will follow a similar layout to last year.
 You can view last year’s event here.